top of page

 Can I Use My Concentrated Stock for Gifting or Charity?

 Absolutely.
-If you're charitably inclined, gifting appreciated stock is one of the most tax-efficient strategies available.
-It allows you to achieve philanthropic or family wealth transfer goals while often completely bypassing capital gains tax.
+If you are charitably inclined, gifting appreciated stock is often a tax-efficient strategy.
+It allows you to pursue philanthropic or family wealth transfer goals while potentially minimizing capital gains tax exposure.

 Gifting to Charity

-Instead of selling stock and donating cash, you can donate the shares directly to a public charity or a Donor-Advised Fund (DAF).
-You avoid paying capital gains tax on the appreciation and can receive an income tax deduction for the full fair market value of the stock.
+Instead of selling stock and donating cash (which triggers tax on the gain), you can donate the shares directly to a public charity or a Donor-Advised Fund (DAF).
+You avoid realizing capital gains on the appreciation and may receive an income tax deduction for the fair market value of the stock, subject to AGI limits.

 Gifting to Family

-You can gift shares to family members to reduce the value of your current taxable estate and shift future appreciation to them.
-This can be an effective estate planning tool.
+You can gift shares to family members to reduce the value of your taxable estate and shift future appreciation to them.
+This can be an effective estate planning tool, though gift tax rules apply.

 A timeline graphic titled "Concentrated Stock Management - Gifting Strategies by Cost & Complexity."
 It displays gifting options along a spectrum from low to high complexity.
 Low-complexity strategies include "Outright gifts to family or charity."
 Medium-complexity includes "Gifts in trust" and "Charitable trusts."
 High-complexity strategies involve "Gifts in family limited partnership."
 The key insight is that gifting strategies for concentrated stock vary widely, allowing individuals to choose a method that matches their financial situation and planning goals.